-ROLE OF SECURITY: While on campus or involved with a school event, it is the expectation of Christian Brothers that while on campus or involved with a school event that all students follow the instructions or directions made by the security staff as is expected with any other staff member.
+ROLE OF SECURITY: While on campus or involved with a School event, it is the expectation of Christian Brothers that all students follow the instructions or directions made by the security staff as is expected with any other staff member.
 The private security company has several responsibilities that include but are not limited to:

-• Act to promote general safety for those on campus.

-- Contribute to the general positive environment of the school. - Protect CBHS community members and property from outside threats. - Pets/Animals: No dogs or other pets are allowed on campus at any time.
+- Act to promote general safety for those on campus. - Contribute to the general positive environment of the School. - Protect CBHS community members and property from outside threats. - Monitor the campus for pets/animals.
+No dogs or other pets are allowed on campus at any time.
 This includes emotional support, companion and/or therapy animals, except for guide dogs, signal dogs and/or service animals.
 Service animals that are specifically trained to aid a disabled person are welcome.